Last updated 14 days ago

 Available in Chile

-This is a randomized controlled trial designed to evaluate the effectiveness of a tele-rehabilitation program that combines artificial intelligence (AI) and computer vision with pain neuroscience education for patients with fibromyalgia.
-The study aims to assess the impact of this novel approach on improving chronic pain management, physical function, and quality of life in patients with fibromyalgia, a population that often faces significant challenges with conventional treatment approaches.
-Intervention: The intervention group will use a tele-rehabilitation platform that employs AI and computer vision to guide personalized exercise programs.
-The AI will monitor participants' performance in real-time, adjusting exercises to match individual capabilities and progress.
-In addition to the exercise component, participants will engage in weekly sessions of pain neuroscience education, aimed at enhancing their understanding of how pain is processed by the nervous system and how it can be better managed through cognitive and behavioral strategies.
-The control group will receive standard care for fibromyalgia, which typically includes pharmacological management (e.g., analgesics, antidepressants, anticonvulsants) and general advice on physical activity and self-care.
-By comparing these two groups, the study will provide insights into the potential benefits of integrating AI-guided tele-rehabilitation with educational interventions focused on the neuroscience of pain.
-Study Design: This study will recruit 50 participants who meet the American College of Rheumatology criteria for fibromyalgia.
-Participants will be randomly assigned to either the intervention or control group.
-The intervention will last 12 weeks, during which participants in the intervention group will complete three exercise sessions per week, along with one educational session each week.
+This randomized controlled trial aims to evaluate the effectiveness of a 12-week tele-rehabilitation program that integrates artificial intelligence (AI)-guided exercise, computer vision, and pain neuroscience education (PNE) for individuals with fibromyalgia (FM).
+The study seeks to determine whether this technology-driven approach can reduce pain intensity, improve physical function, and enhance quality of life in a population that frequently experiences limited benefit from conventional treatment strategies.
+Intervention Participants in the intervention group will use a tele-rehabilitation platform that applies AI and computer vision to deliver personalized exercise programs.
+The AI system monitors performance in real time and adapts exercises to individual capacities and progress.
+In parallel, participants will attend weekly sessions of pain neuroscience education, designed to improve their understanding of pain processing within the nervous system and to promote more effective self-management through cognitive and behavioral strategies.
+The control group will receive standard care for fibromyalgia, which typically includes pharmacological management (e.g., analgesics, antidepressants, anticonvulsants) alongside general recommendations for physical activity and self-care.
+Comparison between the groups will allow assessment of the added value of combining AI-guided tele-rehabilitation with PNE.
+Study Design Participants will be randomly assigned (1:1) to intervention or control group.
+The intervention will last 12 weeks, during which participants in the intervention group will complete three exercise sessions per week and one educational session weekly.
 All sessions will be conducted remotely through a user-friendly platform accessible via smartphones or computers.
-Data collection for primary and secondary outcomes will occur at baseline, post-intervention, and at follow-up time points.
-Objectives: The primary objective is to evaluate the effectiveness of the AI-guided exercise and education program in reducing pain intensity and improving physical function in fibromyalgia patients.
-Secondary objectives include assessing changes in quality of life, psychological well-being, and treatment adherence.
-Data from this study will contribute to understanding whether technology-driven interventions can offer a viable, accessible alternative to standard care for managing fibromyalgia.
-Rationale: Traditional treatments for fibromyalgia, such as pharmacological interventions and standard physical therapy, often provide limited relief.
-Tele-rehabilitation offers a promising solution by making personalized, supervised exercise programs more accessible, especially for patients in remote areas.
-Additionally, combining exercise with pain neuroscience education may help reduce pain perception and improve patient outcomes by addressing both the physical and cognitive aspects of pain.
-This study aligns with public health policies that aim to improve care for chronic pain conditions like fibromyalgia, particularly in underserved or remote populations.
-The results could inform future guidelines for integrating telemedicine and AI-driven interventions into routine clinical practice for managing fibromyalgia and similar chronic pain conditions.
+Outcome assessments will be conducted at baseline and immediately after completion of the 12-week program.
+Masking: Participants and investigators will remain blinded to group allocation.
+Outcome assessors and statisticians will also remain blinded until data lock.
+Objectives The primary objective is to determine whether the AI-guided exercise and PNE program reduces pain intensity and improves physical function compared with standard care.
+Secondary objectives include evaluating changes in quality of life, psychological well-being, and treatment adherence.
+Findings will provide evidence on whether technology-enabled rehabilitation can serve as an accessible, effective alternative for fibromyalgia management.
+Rationale Conventional therapies for fibromyalgia, such as pharmacological treatment and standard physical therapy, often provide suboptimal relief.
+Tele-rehabilitation represents a promising strategy to deliver personalized, supervised exercise at scale, particularly for patients in underserved or remote areas.
+When combined with pain neuroscience education, this approach addresses both physical and cognitive aspects of pain, with the potential to improve outcomes beyond current standards of care.
+This study aligns with broader public health goals to improve access to effective interventions for chronic pain.
+Its results may inform future clinical guidelines and support the integration of AI-driven tele-rehabilitation into routine practice for fibromyalgia and related chronic pain conditions.

 Marco Antonio Morales Osorio